VinceThi/threefold-way-dimension-reduction-synchronization/README.md

 # threefold-way-dimension-reduction-synchronization
 Code for the paper "[Threefold way to the dimension reduction of dynamics on networks: An application to synchronization](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.043215)".
-The code is not cleaned up and a lot of simplification work should be done, along with unit tests.
+The code is not cleaned up and a lot of simplification work should be done.
 One should find all the necessary information (equations and important packages) to implement the method of the project in the paper:

 ```
 @article{Thibeault2020,